cakephp/debug_kit/README.md

 * `2.2.x` are compatible with CakePHP 2.2.0 and greater.
 It is a necessary upgrade for people using CakePHP 2.4 as the naming conventions around loggers changed in that release.
+* `3.0.x` is compatible with CakePHP 3.0.x and is still under active development.

 # Documentation